 Dry-Powder Inhaler (DPI)

-Studies have shown that respiratory medications delivered by nebulizer, metered-dose inhaler (MDI) and dry-powder inhaler (DPI) have similar results.
-However, these are dependent on proper technique.
-To decide which system is best for you, talk with your health care provider.
+Studies have shown that medicines that you breath into your lungs using nebulizer, metered-dose inhaler (MDI), dry-powder inhaler (DPI) or soft mist inhaler (SMI) all lead to similar results.
+However, those results require that the inhaler or nebulizers are use with proper technique and cleaning.
+To decide which system is best for you, talk with your health care professional.
+You may need to use both inhalers and nebulizers for best results for you.
 Here are some things to consider:

 Potential Nebulizer Benefits: